Continuum Finance (CTN) Self Reported Market Capitalization Hits $122.75 Million

 Continuum Finance Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Continuum Finance directly using US dollars.
-Investors seeking to trade Continuum Finance should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Continuum Finance using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Continuum Finance directly using U.S. dollars.
+Investors seeking to acquire Continuum Finance should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Continuum Finance using one of the exchanges listed above.

 Receive News & Updates for Continuum Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Continuum Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.